The high income child benefit charge

 What is the HICBC?

-The HICBC is a tax charge designed to claw back child benefit where either you or your partner has adjusted net income in excess of £50,000.
+The HICBC is a tax charge designed to claw back child benefit where you or your partner (if you have one) has adjusted net income in excess of £50,000.
 If you do not have a partner then the charge can still apply to you based on your own adjusted net income.

 Adjusted net income (explained further on GOV.UK) is not necessarily the same as taxable income as there may be deductions you can make from your income when working out if you or your partner has exceeded the £50,000 threshold.
 Note that adjusted net income includes the taxable value of benefits-in-kind from your employment, such as a company car or private medical insurance.

-The HICBC is calculated based solely on the adjusted net income of the higher-income partner in a couple – regardless of who actually receives the benefit, the other partner’s income level or whose child the benefit payments are in respect of.
+The HICBC is calculated based solely on the adjusted net income of the higher-income partner in a couple – regardless of who actually receives the benefit, the other partner’s income level or whose child the benefit payments are for.
 This can lead to problems for couples who prefer to keep their financial affairs separate and confidential.
 It can also present problems when a couple separates.

 A ‘couple’ for this purpose includes two people who are living together as if they are married or in a civil partnership, as well as those who are actually married or in a civil partnership (unless separated).